Discover the Essence: Homemade Anchovy Stock Korea Recipe

 Anchovy Stock

-Straining the anchovy stock with care ensures a clear and clean liquid that’s the epitome of korean culinary elegance.
+Straining the ANCHOVY STOCK with care ensures a clear and clean liquid that’s the epitome of Korean culinary elegance.

 When I first tasted that rich, savory umami flavor, I knew it would become a staple in my kitchen for adding quick and easy flavor to all kinds of dishes.